Marquee Builder, to begin constructing your first Marquee.

 Layla Khan-Hickman

-Layla Khan-Hickman attends the University of Alabama where will graduate with a bachelors in communications in December 2025.
+Layla Khan-Hickman attends the University of Alabama where she will graduate with a bachelors in communications in December 2025.
 She is a Witt Fellow with the Dr. Robert E. Witt University Fellows Program and is a producer with the Center for Public Television at the University of Alabama.
 She works in the Management Office as the Marketing Coordinator producing promotional materials for social media and beyond.
 Layla has always loved the performing arts and loves working with theatrical people every day.

 Adam Miller